stacks-network/docs/src/pages/build-apps/references/gaia.md

 ## Introduction

-The Stacks Network stores application data using a storage system called Gaia.
-Transactional metadata is stored on the Stacks blockchain and user application data is stored in Gaia storage.
+Apps built with the Stacks blockchain store off-chain data using a storage system called Gaia.

+Whereas public transactional metadata is best stored on the Stacks blockchain, user application data can often be stored more efficiently and privately in Gaia storage.

 Storing data off of the blockchain ensures that Stacks applications can provide users with high performance and high availability for data reads and writes without introducing central trust parties.

 ## Understand Gaia in the Stacks architecture